a-soong/1701QCA-Assessment3/journal/journal.md

 ![Image](test3.jpg)

 So I had to make some adjustments here, As I had to stick this breadboard up to the roof of the coin box with the button peaking out, I couldn't have one of my typical jumper cables with the black tip as it would block the button from being pressed.
 I ended up using a different wiring, and then connecting that end of the wiring to the jumper cables that I usually used.
+At this stage I also had my cardboard box, and cut a small hole on the top so the button can be pressed.

 I then worked on the PIR detector.